slackapi/slack-github-action/README.md

 ### Technique 3: Slack incoming webhook

-This technique uses GitHub Actions to post messages to a channel or direct message using [incoming webhooks][incoming-webhook] from a Slack app.
+This technique uses GitHub Actions to post a message to a channel or direct message using [incoming webhooks][incoming-webhook] with a Slack app.

 Incoming Webhooks conform to the same rules and functionality as any of Slack's other messaging APIs.
 You can make your posted messages as simple as a single